Globalisation means an ever-increasing demand for specialists in economics and finance.

 Formal types of assessment in this course include:

 As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.

-The Economics and Finance masters degree will act as a springboard into a career in an area related to economics and finance.
+This course will act as a springboard into a career in an area related to economics and finance.
 It is also an ideal preparation for a PhD.
-Around 80 per cent of MSc graduates from the department go on to economics related careers.

 You'll gain the skills that will allow you to work in a variety of organisations.
 Recent graduate job positions include: